Sameer1295/Clothify-Ecommerce-Django/README.md

 ## Project Overview

-Clothify is a robust Django-based Ecommerce application designed for clothing stores.
+Clothify is a Django-based Ecommerce application designed for clothing stores.
 It allows users to browse, select, and purchase clothing products.
-The application supports a wide range of features including product management, user authentication, and shopping cart functionality.
+The application provides a wide range of features including product management, user authentication, and shopping cart functionality.

 ## Key Features